GameFoundry/bsf/Documentation/Manuals/Native/customGui.md

 };
 ~~~~~~~~~~~~~

-Banshee also provides a set of helper classes for generating required geometry in the form of @ref bs::ImageSprite "ImageSprite" and @ref bs::TextSprite "TextSprite" classes. **ImageSprite** can easily generate image geometry of specified size, whether a simple quad or a scale-9-grid image (scalable image with fixed borders).
+bs::f also provides a set of helper classes for generating required geometry in the form of @ref bs::ImageSprite "ImageSprite" and @ref bs::TextSprite "TextSprite" classes. **ImageSprite** can easily generate image geometry of specified size, whether a simple quad or a scale-9-grid image (scalable image with fixed borders).
 And **TextSprite** will take a text string, font and additional options as input, and output a set of quads required for text rendering.

 @ref bs::GUIElement::_getMaterial() "GUIElement::_getMaterial()"